BitResolution/Scribble/README.md

 Scribble
 ========

-A word-processor aimed at eBook writers utilising a concept management system for organising locations, events, character, and documents
+**INACTIVE** - A word-processor aimed at eBook writers utilising a concept management system for organising locations, events, character, and documents